-20.1 DEFINITIONS
+20.1 Definitions

-- i.
-"TOD Nodes" select mass transit stations identified by DDA.
-The provisions of this Policy shall only be applicable in the Influence Zones (defined in Clause 20.1.ii) of such identified TOD Nodes. - ii.
-"Influence Zone"- an approximate area of 800m radius (walking distance of 5-10-minutes) from the points of alighting at the station.
+- 20.1.1 "TOD Nodes"-means the select mass transit stations and their influence zones identified by DDA.
+The provisions of this Policy shall only be applicable in the Influence Zones of such identified TOD Nodes. - 20.1.2 "Influence Zone" of a transit station is an approximate area of 800m radius (walking distance of 5-10-minutes) from the points of alighting at the station.
 The centroid of transit station shall be used by DDA to delineate the Influence Zone.
 The Influence Zone will have two components: - a.
 "TOD Planning Area"- a notional area of 800m radius around transit stations.
 Influence Zone Plans shall be prepared for the TOD Planning Area.
-Actual boundaries of TOD Planning Area will be delineated by DDA through a realignment plan bounded by a physical boundary features. - b.
-"Intense Development Area"-a smaller notional area of 500m radius within the TOD Planning Area.
-The norms and incentives of this Policy can only be availed by preparing TOD Schemes falling completely or partly within this area. - iii.
-"Influence Zone Plan" (IZP) an integrated plan, prepared for the TOD Planning Area.
-This will be customized to the site characteristics and context of each TOD Node, detailing various area improvement works such as road widening (if required for infrastructure augmentation), upgrading public streets to include multi-utility zones, and facilities for IPT, pedestrian and NMT facilities, multi-modal integration, provision of public parking, urban furniture, signage, public conveniences, street vending zones and others.
-An approved IZP for a TOD Node is a prerequisite for submission and sanction of any TOD Schemes in that node. - iv.
-"TOD Scheme" - means a development proposal for an area of minimum 1 Ha, fulfilling all eligibility criteria's. - "Developer Entity" (DE) a government or constituent land/property owner, v. constituent land/property entitv group of owners, or an а (developer/business/corporate entity) representing the constituent land/property owners who intend to plan and develop a TOD Scheme.
+Actual boundaries of TOD Planning Area will be delineated by DDA based on physical boundary features. - b.
+"Intense Development Area"-is a notional area of 500m radius around the transit station within the TOD Planning Area.
+The norms and incentives of this Policy can only be availed by preparing TOD Schemes falling completely or partly within this area. - 20.1.3 "Influence Zone Plan" (IZP) an integrated plan, prepared for the TOD Planning Area.
+IZP will be customized to the site characteristics and context of each TOD Node, detailing various area improvement works such as road widening (if required for infrastructure augmentation), upgrading public streets to include multi-utility zones, facilities for IPT, pedestrian and NMT, multi-modal integration, provision of public parking, urban furniture, signage, public conveniences, street vending zones and others Once the TOD Node is identified, IZP shall be prepared for sanction of TOD scheme. - 20.1.4 "TOD Scheme" - means a development proposal for an area of minimum 1 Ha, fulfilling all eligibility criteria as per the TOD policy. - 20.1.5 "Developer Entity" (DE) a government or constituent land/property owner, a group of constituent land/property owners, or an entity (developer/business/corporate entity) representing the constituent land/property owners who intend to plan and develop a TOD Scheme.
 If the DE comprises of multiple entities, they have to come together through a valid and legally enforceable agreement between all the constituent land/property owners to participate.

-20.2 GUIDING PRINCIPLES
+20.2 Applicability of the Policy